 Many goldsmiths have the opportunity to create bespoke and totally personalized jewelry.
 The prices are recognized among the lowest in the world, but be careful: there are no fixed prices, so it all depends on your ability in bargaining.

-In this post I’ll tell you something more about the Gold Souk and you can find some useful information and tips for your visit.
 A great way to explore the souks is with an experienced local guide.
 This way you can enjoy a unique experience, discover the most hidden places and get the best tips for your visit and your shopping.

 Food lovers this is the right place for you!
 If you like to cook or relax with a good tea in the afternoon or an herbal tea in the evening at home, here you will not be able to resist the temptation to buy something.

 The Spice Souk is located not far from the Gold Souk, just a few steps from the Deira Old Souk Abra Station.

 From morning to night dozens of merchants sell spices and herbs, from dried oranges to incense.
 Whether you are looking for new flavors for your exotic dishes or want to surround yourself with the beauty of this colorful and fragrant souk, a tour of the Spice Souk is recommended!
 Even here there are no fixed prices, therefore bargaining is a must!